ajuksyy/ajuksyy/README.md

 - 👋 Hi, I’m aju
 - 👀 I’m interested in ...
-Improving my CS resume
+Improving my CS stuff
-- 🌱 I’m currently learning ... javascript,html,css,c++,java
+- 🌱 I’m currently learning ... some stuff
-- 💞️ I’m looking to collaborate on ...Simple projects
+- 💞️ I’m looking to collaborate on ...stuff
 - 📫 How to reach me ... @ajuksyy on instagram

 <!---